tekknolagi/tekknolagi.github.com/_posts/2024-02-18-vectorizing-ml-models.md

 date: 2024-02-18
 ---

+> *NOTE: This post is going to be a compiler post, not a machine learning
+> tutorial, so please treat it as such.
+Less ML than the last post, even.*

 Hello everyone!
 I'm back.
 I wasn't satisfied with adding a `Dot` operator to micrograd and manually using it in the MLP implementation from the [last post](/blog/compiling-ml-models) (read that first if you want more context, but